Random Multiplexing: Random Multiplexing

 \subsubsection{Low-Complexity and Asymptomatically Optimal Receiver}

-Existing multiplexing matrices $\bf{\Xi}$ and channel matrices $\bf{H}$ are typically highly structured, making it challenging for $\bf{A}\mathbf{\Xi}$ to exhibit the required randomness.
-This lack of randomness hampers the development of efficient signal recovery algorithms \cite{OTFS-OAMP, OAMP/VAMP, MAMPOTFSconf}, with the exception of OFDM in time-invariant channels, where $\mathbf{\Xi}^{\rm H}\mathbf{H \Xi}$ forms an orthogonal matrix.
+Existing multiplexing matrices $\bf{\Xi}$ and channel matrices $\bf{H}$ are typically highly structured, making it challenging for $\bf{A}\mathbf{\Xi}$ to exhibit the required input isotropy.
+This lack of isotropy hampers the development of efficient signal recovery algorithms \cite{OTFS-OAMP, OAMP/VAMP, MAMPOTFSconf}, with the exception of OFDM in time-invariant channels, where $\mathbf{\Xi}^{\rm H}\bm{H}\mathbf{\Xi}$ forms an orthogonal matrix.
 As shown in Fig.~\ref{fig:RMcomp}, the equivalent channel matrices of OFDM, OTFS, and AFDM exhibit diagonalized and specific sparsification structures in static and time-varying multipath channels, respectively.
 Specifically, the OTFS multiplexing matrix is $\bm{\Xi}_{\rm OTFS}=\bm{F}_{L}^{\rm{H}} \otimes \bm{I}_{K}$ with $N=LK$~\cite{OTFS1}, the AFDM matrix is $\bm{\Xi}_{\rm AFDM}=\bf{\Lambda}_{c_2}\bf{F}_{{N}}\bf{\Lambda}_{c_1}$ with $\bf{\Lambda}_{c_i}\triangleq\text{diag}(e^{-j2\pi c_in^2}, n=0, \cdots\!, N-1)$, $i=1,2$~\cite{AFDM}, a multiplexing matrix $\bm{\Xi}$ is a sparse Walsh-Hadamard matrix\cite{SparsePrecode}, and the ISI channel matrix $\bf{H}$ is a Toeplitz matrix.
-As a result, existing AMP-type algorithms in \cite{MaAcess2017,Rangan2019TIT,CAMP,fan2022approximate,mondelli2021pca,WS-CG-VAMP,LeiMAMP} suffer significant performance losses and are unable to approach the replica MAP BER and constrained capacity.
-Thanks to the random multiplexing in \eqref{Eqn:RUP}, the effective channel matrix $\bf{A\Xi}$ belongs the universality class $\mathscr{U}$, which facilitates the utilization of AMP-type receivers, which asymptotically achieve the replica MAP-BER and the replica constrained capacity of the linear systems in \eqref{Eqn:linear_sys}.
+As a result, existing AMP-type algorithms in \cite{MaAcess2017,Rangan2019TIT,CAMP,fan2022approximate,mondelli2021pca,WS-CG-VAMP,LeiMAMP} suffer significant performance losses and are unable to approach the MAP BER or the constrained capacity.
+Thanks to the random multiplexing in \eqref{Eqn:RUP}, the effective channel matrix $\bf{A\Xi}$ belongs the universality class $\mathscr{U}$, facilitating the utilization of AMP-type receivers, which asymptotically achieve the replica MAP-BER or the replica constrained capacity of the linear systems in \eqref{Eqn:linear_sys}.